• Skip to primary navigation

 • Left over masala vadai can be used for this too.

-• Adding tomato puree gives a nice tangy flavour so to compensate I added 2 tsp of red chilli powder, adjust spice level accordingly.
+• Adding tomato puree gives a nice tangy flavour so to compensate I added 2 teaspoon of red chilli powder, adjust spice level accordingly.

 Nutrition Facts